kevinwo/Listy/README.md

 ### ListyKit

-This framework provides Foundation-driven functionality, and should be usable on iOS, macOS, watchOS, anywhere!
+This framework provides Foundation-driven functionality, and should be usable on iOS, tvOS, watchOS, macOS, anywhere!

 ## Install